Frequently Asked Questions

 How do you handle sensitive personal care?

-With care, respect and privacy at every step.
-We always take time to understand what someone is comfortable with.
-That includes who provides the care, how it is delivered and the pace it is introduced.
-Our carers are trained not only in how to help physically, but in how to preserve dignity and build trust.
-We will always listen and adjust, so care feels calm, respectful and in line with personal preferences.
+With respect, privacy and patience at every step.
+We take time to understand what someone is comfortable with: who provides the care, how it is delivered and the pace it is introduced.
+Our carers are trained to preserve dignity and build trust, not just to help physically.

 What if I feel guilty about bringing in help?